-With the federal legalization of non-medical cannabis rapidly approaching, ongoing policy changes, and a new provincial government in power, our industry continues to experience significant change and uncertainty.
-But, these changes also offer us considerable opportunities for growth.
+With the federal legalization of non-medical cannabis in October 2018, ongoing policy changes, and the rapidly changing business world, our industry continues to experience significant challenges and uncertainty.
+But these changes also offer us considerable opportunities for growth.

 Over the past year, ABLE BC has worked tirelessly to fight for your interests, enhance private sector opportunities, and address business irritants.

 ABLE BC is keenly aware of the serious product shortages and ordering challenges members are experiencing with the LDB.
-We are in constant contact with the LDB and continue to work with their Senior Wholesale Team to resolve these challenges.
+We are in constant contact with the LDB and continue to work with their Senior Wholesale Team to tackle and resolve these challenges.

 We are also optimistic that the LDB’s move to a larger Lower Mainland distribution centre will be a positive step forward in resolving these issues and bring about long-term change benefiting all of our members.

 In June 2018, government published the final report of BTAP.
 The panel offered 24 recommendations that, if implemented, will have a lasting positive impact on BC’s private liquor industry.
 In particular, the report contains clear recommendations to support several of ABLE BC’s current policy priorities, such as:

 In 2018, the BC NDP government released their plans on increasing minimum wage over the next 4 years, with an immediate increase of $12.65 an hour on June 1, 2018.
 The four, staged increases will allow employers to plan for predictable and stable wage increases over time.

-Earlier this year, ABLE BC was extremely disappointed to announce that government will be phasing out the liquor server wage.
+In 2018, ABLE BC was extremely disappointed to announce that government will be phasing out the liquor server wage.
 Although we had expected this based on our conversations with the Fair Wage Commission and government, we know this move is short-sighted and will hurt employees in our industry.
 As of June 1, 2018, the liquor server wage increased by $1.30 to $11.40 per hour.
 Incremental increases will continue on June 1 each year, until the general minimum wage is reached, of at least $15.20 per hour, in 2021.